Ladakh: Geography

 Ladakh is a high-altitude desert; the Himalayas create a rain shadow which generally denies passage of any monsoon clouds.
 The main source of water is the winter snowfall on the mountains.
 Recent flooding in the region (e.g., the 2010 floods) has been attributed to abnormal rain patterns and retreating glaciers, both of which have been found to be linked to global climate change.
 The Leh Nutrition Project, headed by Chewang Norphel—also known as the "Glacier Man"—creates artificial glaciers as one solution for retreating glaciers.

 The regions on the north flank of the Himalayas – Dras, the Suru valley and Zangskar – experience heavy snowfall and remain cut-off from the rest of the region for several months during the year, just as the entire region remains isolated by road from the rest of the country.
 Summers are short, though they are long enough to grow crops; summer weather is dry and pleasant.
 Peak temperatures range from 3 to 35 °C in the summer and minimums range from -20 to -35 °C in winter.

-The Zanskar (along with its tributaries) is the primary waterway of the region.
-The Zanskar freezes solid during the winter, and the famous Chadar trek takes place on the magnificent frozen river.
+The Zanskar river, along with its tributaries is the primary waterway of the region.
+When it freezes solid during the winter, the Chadar trek is traditionally the only means of travel to and from the area.